San Clemente, California: American era

+In 1906, Cornelio Echenique, Marcus Forster's son-in-law, sold the land to the Goldschmidt brothers, who planned to plant vineyards on the land.

-Property rights to the land exchanged hands several times, but few ventured to build on it until 1925, when former Seattle Mayor Ole Hanson, an out-of-town major land developer, purchased and designed a 2000 acre community with the financial help of a syndicate headed by Henry Hamilton Cotton.
+In 1925, former Seattle Mayor Ole Hanson, an out-of-town major land developer, purchased the land from the Goldschmidts and designed a 2000 acre community with the financial help of a syndicate headed by Henry Hamilton Cotton.
 Hanson anticipated that Californians weary of "the big city" would find refuge in the region's agreeable climate, stunning beaches, and rich land.
 He named the city after San Clemente Island, which in turn was named by the explorer Sebastián Vizcaino in 1602 after Saint Clement.
 Hanson envisioned it as a Mediterranean-style coastal resort town, his "San Clemente by the Sea".
 The city is one of the country's first master planned communities.
 He had a clause added to the deeds requiring all building plans to be submitted to an architectural review board in an effort to ensure future development would retain red tile roofs and white exteriors.
 This proved to be short-lived; an eclectic mix of building styles is found in the oldest parts of town.

 Casa Romantica, built in a Spanish Colonial Revival style in 1927 for Ole Hanson, founder of San Clemente.

 Hanson succeeded in promoting the new area and selling property.
 He built public structures such as the Beach Club, the community center, the pier and San Clemente Plaza, now known as Max Berg Plaza Park.
 The area was officially incorporated as a city on February 27, 1928, with a council-manager government.
 Referring to the way he would develop the city, Hanson proclaimed, "I have a clean canvas and I am determined to paint a clean picture.
 Think of it – a canvas five miles long and one and one-half miles wide!...
 My San Clemente by the Sea."
 Soon after San Clemente was incorporated, the need for a fire station was realized.
 The headlines in San Clemente's first newspaper, El Heraldo de San Clemente June 1928 read: "Building to house local fire department will be constructed by popular subscription and turned over to the city when completed!"
 Individual subscriptions were received in the amounts from $6.00 to $1,500.00 from the citizenry.